KissLog-net/KissLog.Documentation/source/on-premises/installation/local-server/update-guide.rst

    .. code-block:: none

        \Backups
-       ├── KissLog.Frontend\
+       ├── logBee.Frontend\
-       └── KissLog.Backend\
+       └── logBee.Backend\

 Copy new files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3) Delete from the **KissLog.Backend** folder everything but:
+3) Delete from the **logBee.Backend** folder everything but:

    .. code-block:: none

-       \KissLog.Backend
+       \logBee.Backend
        ├── Configuration\
        ├── appsettings.json
        └── web.config

-4) Delete from the **KissLog.Frontend** folder everything but:
+4) Delete from the **logBee.Frontend** folder everything but:

    .. code-block:: none

-       \KissLog.Frontend
+       \logBee.Frontend
        ├── Configuration\
        ├── appsettings.json
        └── web.config

-5) Extract the contents of ``KissLog.Backend.AspNetCore.zip`` to KissLog.Backend folder.
+5) Extract the contents of ``logBee.Backend.AspNetCore.zip`` to logBee.Backend folder.

    Choose **not to override** the existing files (keep the local files).

-6) Extract the contents of ``KissLog.Frontend.AspNetCore.zip`` to KissLog.Frontend folder.
+6) Extract the contents of ``logBee.Frontend.AspNetCore.zip`` to logBee.Frontend folder.

    Choose **not to override** the existing files (keep the local files).

-Update KissLog.Backend configuration
+Update logBee.Backend configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-7) Apply the configuration changes (if any) by updating KissLog.json file.
+7) Apply the configuration changes (if any) by updating logBee.json file.

-   The configuration changes will be listed in the :doc:`change log </on-premises/kisslog-backend/change-log>`.
+   The configuration changes will be listed in the :doc:`change log </on-premises/logBee-backend/change-log>`.

-Update KissLog.Frontend configuration
+Update logBee.Frontend configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-8) Apply the configuration changes (if any) by updating KissLog.json file.
+8) Apply the configuration changes (if any) by updating logBee.json file.

-   The configuration changes will be listed in the :doc:`change log </on-premises/kisslog-frontend/change-log>`.
+   The configuration changes will be listed in the :doc:`change log </on-premises/logBee-frontend/change-log>`.

-9) Change/increment the value of ``"StaticResourcesVersion"`` property from ``KissLog.json`` file.
+9) Change/increment the value of ``"StaticResourcesVersion"`` property from ``logBee.json`` file.

    This will refresh the browser cache for static resources.

    .. code-block:: json
        :emphasize-lines: 3
-       :caption: C:\\inetpub\\wwwroot\\KissLog.Frontend\\Configuration\\KissLog.json
+       :caption: C:\\inetpub\\wwwroot\\logBee.Frontend\\Configuration\\logBee.json

        {
-           "KissLogFrontendDomain": "kisslog.dev",
+           "KissLogFrontendDomain": "logBee.dev",
            "StaticResourcesVersion": "any-new-value"
        }